-Applications for all faculty searches are continuing to be accepted!
-Review started January 12, 2018.
+Applications for non-tenure track positions are continuing to be accepted!
 Please apply as soon as possible.

 The University of Pittsburgh (Pitt) is undertaking an ambitious multi-year plan to create a School of Computing and Information (SCI) that will serve as the nexus of computing and information throughout Pitt.
 SCI was launched in July 2017, with the appointment of Paul Cohen, previously with DARPA, as Founding Dean.
 SCI aims to create and harness data-driven technology, science and expertise to improve the safety, security, robustness, performance and understanding of complex, interacting natural, social and engineered systems for the betterment of the world.
 Predictive modeling and insightful analysis for evidence-based decision-making, in the context of these interacting systems, is key to this mission.